-We all may have become Zoom pros over this past year, although let’s face it – virtual meetings might be convenient, but they’re no match for the real thing.
+We all may have become Zoom pros over the past few years, although let’s face it – virtual meetings might be convenient, but they’re no match for the real thing.
 In a world where online presentations are here to stay, Explain Everything aims to emulate an important and much-missed aspect of face-to-face meetings: collaborative whiteboards.

 To create a collaborative virtual whiteboard for your next remote meeting, tap New Project on the app’s Home page.
 Then, choose Blank Canvas.
 If you want, you can preload templates or even documents by choosing one of the other options.